-- Tumbling entry, spun during the entry into a Helicopter. - Energy on entry, timing, flow.
+- Tumbling entry, spin during the entry over the glider (minimum 120°) into a Helicopter. - Energy on entry, timing, flow.
 Stable entry into the Helicopter. - Twisted Corkscrew: twisted during the entry, untwisted by the rotation of the cork. - Free connection. - 1.90